-Conversion: Each First Preference Shares Series A is convertible into 3.33 Common Shares of the Corporation (6,666,666 Common Shares in aggregate) at a price of \$3.00 per Common Share at any time at the holder's option, or, in the case such shares are called for redemption, on or prior to the third business day prior to the date fixed for redemption.
+Conversion: Each First Preference Shares Series A is convertible into 0.67 Common Shares of the Corporation (1,333,333 Common Shares in aggregate) at a price of \$15.00 per Common Share at any time at the holder's option, or, in the case such shares are called for redemption, on or prior to the third business day prior to the date fixed for redemption.

-Redemption: The First Preference Shares Series A will be redeemable in whole or in any part from July 1, 2008 to June 30, 2010 by the Corporation at the Issue Price plus accrued and unpaid dividends, provided that the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30-day period ending on the fifth trading day prior to the date on which the notice of redemption exceeds 125% of the conversion price.
+Redemption: Subject to law, the First Preference Shares Series A will be redeemable in whole or in any part from July 1, 2008 to June 30, 2010 by the Corporation at the Issue Price plus accrued and unpaid dividends, provided that the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30-day period ending on the fifth trading day prior to the date on which the notice of redemption exceeds 125% of the conversion price.
 From July 1, 2010, the First Preference Shares Series A will be redeemable at the Issue Price plus accrued and unpaid dividends.
 Notice of any redemption must be given by the Corporation at least 30 days and not more than 60 days prior to the date fixed for redemption.

-Retraction: The First Preference Shares Series A will be retractable by the holder at the Issue Price plus accrued and unpaid dividends (i) from July 1, 2010 in the event that at any point after such date the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30-day period ending on the fifth trading day prior to such date is less than \$2.40 per Common Share; or (ii) upon the occurrence of a change of control of the Corporation involving the acquisition of voting control or direction over 66-2/3% or more of the Common Shares.
+Retraction: Subject to law, the First Preference Shares Series A will be retractable by the holder at the Issue Price plus accrued and unpaid dividends (i) from July 1, 2010 in the event that at any point after such date the volume weighted average trading price of the Common Shares on the TSX for at least 20 trading days in any consecutive 30-day period ending on the fifth trading day prior to such date is less than \$12.00 per Common Share; or (ii) upon the occurrence of a change of control of the Corporation involving the acquisition of voting control or direction over at least 66-2/3% of the Common Shares and instrument convertible into Common Shares.

 Dividends: The holders of the First Preference Shares Series A are entitled to receive cumulative preferential cash dividends, accruing daily, as and when declared by the board of directors, payable quarterly on the last day of January, April, July, and October in each year in an amount per share equal to \$10.00 and the amount of all accrued and unpaid dividends on such dividend payment date multiplied by 2%.
-The Corporation pays the quarterly dividend on these shares as required by the description of the shares.